sjl/.plan/README.markdown

 ## 2020-01-24

-Solved the `FIB` Rosalind problem.
+Solved the `FIB` Rosalind problem in my shell/Awk repo.
 Tried doing it in straight bash, but I couldn't figure out how to get the bash function to use a global bash array for memoization after like 10 minutes of searching.
 Ended up rewriting it in Awk, which took two minutes, was simple, and runs fast.
 Great.

+Solved `MMCH` in my Lisp repo.
+Much like the previous problem in this line, it was way easier than they made it seem.
+Also fixed the Uniprot cache to use the filesystem instead of just keeping a hash table, to save a few seconds of my life every time I `(run-tests)` in a fresh Lisp session.